international-rural-school-report-v2/backend/README.md

   "comments": "Description here" // optional/string
 }
 ```
+If no issue exists in the database with the ID specified in the path, it will reject the request with a `404` HTTP status.
+If the requested issue exists in the database, but is not associated with one of the user's organizations, then it will reject with a `403` HTTP status.
+If protected fields exist in the request and a user is not in a role at that organization that permits them to edit those fields (checked against org_roles stored on the token), it will reject the request with a `400` HTTP status.

 If successful, it will return a `200` HTTP status and an array of objects.
 Each object represents one issue (including the one just edited) at one of the organizations that the user belongs to (checked against org_roles stored on the token):
 ```
 [